-Member service representatives are called into our office to answer calls and process outage reports.
+Member service representatives are called into any of our four service offices to answer calls and process outage reports recorded by the automated system.
+They visit our Facebook page for updates and information to share with members.
 Member service representatives work continuously until the outage is restored or until the operations superintendent determines that such services are no longer necessary.